 Support to the music industry is further manifested in a constant activity of international relations, communication and promotion.

-It is possible to view the 2016 UNESCO Monitoring Report which details the activities of Bologna City of Music in relation to the network’s mission and plans for future action.
+It is possible to view the 2016 UNESCO Monitoring Report and the 2017-2018 Activities report which detail the activities of Bologna City of Music in relation to the network’s mission and plans for future action.

 Bologna is currently heading a collaboration between the 9 Italian Creative Cities that consider creativity and innovation as key tools for the cultural, social and economic development of their territories.
 Bologna and Pesaro are City of Music, Fabriano and Carrara are City of Folk Art, Parma and Alba are City of Food, Rome City of Film, Turin City of Design and Milan City of Literature.